Last updated: March 24, 2014

 The federal government periodically announces a call for proposals that may be of interest to ministries considering accessibility projects.
-Full details are available at Human Resources and Skills Development Canada.
+Full details are available at Employment and Social Development Canada.
 Small projects that create or enhance accessibility for people with disabilities may receive up to $50,000 from the federal government.
 At least 25 percent of the total project costs must come from other, non-federal government sources.

 Since the window for applying is often quite short, we recommend you put yourself on the notification list as offered on the government webpage.